matthieu-sgi/Pool_Ball_tracking_AI/README.md

 The logging is done on WanDB tool.

 ### U-NET
-There are 3 version of the u-net model :
+There are 3 versions of the u-net model :
 - [Ball_tracking_u-net_V1.ipynb](u_net_version/Ball_tracking_u-net_V1.ipynb), is a classical U-Net with 4 down and 4 up.
 This one has been down following the github repository [github is down](githubisdown)
  - [Ball_tracking_u-net_V2.ipynb](u_net_version/Ball_tracking_u-net_V2.ipynb), is a fully connected U-Net with 4 convolutional layers up and down.
 Homemade version.
 Before going up, there is a MLP with 3 linear layers.